serverless/blog/posts/2019-10-01-serverless-multicloud-sdk.md

 #### Overview

 Today - it is incredibly easy to deploy Serverless applications using the Serverless Framework.
-What happens when your business is adopting a multi-cloud strategy?
-There is no easy way to write a single Serverless app that can be easily deployed across multiple cloud providers without using containers... until now.
+But, what happens when your business is adopting a multi-cloud strategy?
+Or you want to limit vendor lock-in so you can easily switch cloud providers.
+There is no easy way to write a single Serverless app that can be deployed across multiple cloud providers without using containers... until now.

 Introducing the Serverless Multicloud SDK.
 With the Serverless Multicloud SDK you can write your Serverless handlers once in a cloud agnostic format and continue to use the Serverless CLI to deploy your service to each of your targeted cloud providers.

-This effort is a joint venture between Microsoft, 7-Eleven & Serverless, Inc
+The initial creation of the Serverless Multicloud SDK is a joint venture between Microsoft, 7-Eleven & Serverless, Inc.

 In the initial release the Serverless Multicloud SDK supports NodeJS with both Microsoft Azure and Amazon Web Services.
 The SDK has an Express-like feel.
 It supports familiar concepts like `Middleware` to abstract away your service's cross-cutting concerns like logging, exception handling, validation and authorization.
 The framework supports creating your own middleware components that can be reused and plug seamlessly into your applications pipeline.

 This guide assumes you have some working knowledge of NodeJS and how to build services with the Serverless Framework.
 We will walk through the process of migrating a REST API to use the new Serverless Multicloud SDK.

 #### Prerequisites
-Install the Serverless CLI globally
+Ensure you already have the Serverless CLI installed on your machine.
+If needed install the Serverless CLI globally using the following:
 ```bash
 npm install -g serverless
 ```

 #### Reference Serverless Multicloud SDK
-Install the Serverless Multicloud core package in additional to the packages for your targeted cloud providers.
+Witin your existing Serverless application install the Serverless Multicloud core package in additional to the packages for your targeted cloud providers.
 ```bash
 npm install @multicloud/sls-core @multicloud/sls-azure @multicloud/sls-aws --save
 ```